cmob123/Image-Tone-Front-end/README.md

 However, because of confidentiality issues, I decided not to include the Python code that makes up the back-end, so instead of calling a Python script, '/_passLink' just sends a string of five hard-coded numbers back to button.js.

 Once button.js has the results of the analysis, it displays the image provided by the user, separates the string into five percent values, displays those numbers on each of the five bars, and fills each bar proportionally, according to that percent.
 This makes the results visual and much easier to understand for the user.

+To see the site in action, you'll need to have Python installed.
+Then, run welcome.py with the command 'python welcome.py', and navigate to 'http://localhost:5000/' in your browser.
+You can also change the port number from line 32 of welcome.py.
+Enjoy!

 For further information on the development of the front-end, feel free to contact me at cobrien3@mail.smcvt.edu